Conilo/automodelcar-cic-ipn/README.md

 Figure 4: Chessboard pattern displayed on camera adjustmen mode.

 ### Autonomous mode
-To run the code on autonomus mode, acces the odroid and type:
+To run the code on autonomus mode, with a new terminal acces the odroid and type:

     roslaunch  cic full.launch

+If any error occurs when this command is executed, it will be necessary to update and build the code inside the car, this is done fist by running the `update_car.bash` file, which is located in the `/automodel-cic-ipn` folder.

+Using the terminal from VSCode type:

+    bash update_car.bash

+Once the update has finished, in a new terminal access the odroid and build the recently updated code.

+    ssh root@192.168.43.102
+	roscd cic
+	cd ..
+	catkin build cic
+After the process has finished, try again to launch the autonomus mode.

 Inside this launch file, several nodes are initialized using specific parameters to be set by the user.
 The next is the node list with the description of some relevant parameters: